itinstructor/OregonTrailAdventure/README.md

 So, just remember, keep an eye on your health, make choices, and try to go on this adventure as far as you can.
 Good luck!

 # Plan of Attack
-Certainly, let's create a simple text-based "Oregon Trail" game in Python with a command-line interface.
+Let's create a simple text-based "Oregon Trail" game in Python with a command-line interface.
 In this game, travelers will make choices as they embark on their journey.
-We'll create a basic structure with a `main.py` as the menu system and six separate class files for different stops along the way.
 Here's an overview:

 1. Create a folder for your project and place the following Python files inside it: